-If you’re just starting out in photography, it can be quite intimidating learning everything you need to know to take high-quality photos.
+If you’re just starting out in photography, it can be quite intimidating to learn everything you need to know to take high-quality photos.
 But, there’s a few basic techniques that will help you make great strides.

 Additionally, there are excellent online resources you can turn to for more detailed information.
 Sites like PhotographyTalk, for example, have guides on everything from landscapes to architecture to nude photography.